 Thanks to the use of tablets, it is possible for teachers to add files such as school books in PDF format for example, which the student will be able to consult directly on his or her screen.
 By providing each student with a tablet as a work tool, safety distances are respected and the teacher can allow each student to follow the course in good learning conditions.

 Parents may express concern about their children’s use of digital tools, particularly regarding the unrestricted access to the Internet.
 Indeed, without filtering, children could have access to non-appropriate and non-educational content.
 This is another reason why choosing a Mobile Device Management solution including an internet filtering technology is crucial.
 This way administrators could block Internet access or at least restrain the access to some websites depending on their category (gambling, violence, drug, nudity…).

 Internet filtered access

-When a school subscribes to a mobile device management solution, it has the possibility to authorize several members of the pedagogical team to have access to the management of a classroom’s tablets.
+When a school subscribes to a MDM solution, it could authorize several members to have access to the management.
 The IT administrator in charge of the mobile fleet can access all the device management parameters and can then authorize a teacher to access only the tablets used by his students.

-The use of digital tools at school is not made for children to be addicted, but to teach them how those devices can become efficient learning tools.
+Digital tools aims not to foster addiction but to educate on how they can serve as efficient learning tools.
 In particular, they allow students to be equal in school because they will all have their own digital device.
-To finish, it can be a real help for children with “dys” disorders such as dysgraphia or dysorthographia to have, for example, a word processing application to write their lessons at the same speed as any other student.
+Also, it can be a real help for children with “dys” disorders (dysgraphia, dysorthographia…) to have an application to write their lessons at the same speed as any other student.